YakDriver/smarterr/docs/api.md

 return smarterr.Errorf("unexpected result for alarm %q", name)
 ```

-The resulting error can be passed directly to `smarterr.AppendSDK` or `smarterr.AppendFW` for config-driven formatting and diagnostics.
+The resulting error can be passed directly to `smarterr.Append` or `smarterr.AddError` for config-driven formatting and diagnostics.
 The captured stack is used for advanced stack matching and template tokens.

 ### Error Type